BUU11580 Fundamentals of Management and Organisation 2025/26

 Assessment:

-45% of the annual grade will be reserved for the Tutorial leader to assess your evolution as a student over the academic year.
-If you miss more than 2 Tutorials over the two semesters without a medical certificate you may not be permitted to sit the end of year exam.
+Sixty per cent of the annual grade will be reserved for the Tutorial leader to assess your evolution as a student over the semester.
+If you miss more than 2 Seminars over the semester without a medical certificate, you may not be permitted to sit the end-of-year exam.

 A 45-minute, 45 question MCQ examination will demonstrate your understanding of the readings and lecture material covered in the module.